Skip to main contentSkip to main navigationSkip to footer content

 Fair Use and Learner Responsibility

-Learners, without regard to or knowledge of copyright restrictions, sometimes duplicate or distribute materials illegally or load software without license.
+Without regard to or knowledge of copyright restrictions, sometimes duplicate or distribute materials illegally or load software without a license.
 Such acts, seemingly convenient and unnoticeable, are, in fact, violations of copyright laws and are prohibited.

 The College does not tolerate violations of copyright law and will take action against any offenders.
 Learners found in violation of copyright law may be withdrawn from the College.

-The College publishes a comprehensive copyright policy.
-Learners must refer to the policy or seek assistance from faculty or staff regarding the use of copyrighted materials.
+Learners should refer to the policy or seek assistance from faculty or staff regarding the use of copyrighted materials.

 Dishonesty